jmtalarn/personal-site/content/posts/2017-06-12-foundation-sites-6-angular-2-application.md

 author: jmtalarn
 ---

-<p>Foundation for sites is a responsive <a href="http://foundation.zurb.com/sites.html" target="\_blank">framework</a> developed by <a href="http://zurb.com/" target="\_blank">Zurb</a>.
+**Foundation for sites** is a responsive [framework](http://foundation.zurb.com/sites.html) developed by [Zurb](http://zurb.com/).
 It provides a full collection of styled components and responsive grid to build the complete layout of your site.
-Just follow these steps to add it to your Angular project.</p>
+Just follow these steps to add it to your Angular project.

 <!--more-->
 <p>
 I'm used to the Zurb's Foundation framework due its simplicity and I feel it less invasive than it could be other frameworks like <a href="http://getbootstrap.com/">Bootstrap</a>.
 Also this week I started learning about <a href="https://angular.io/">Angular (&gt;=2)</a> and I found that I needed some "prebuilt" components to help me in the project I started with learning purposes.
 So I struggled a little bit to add Foundation for sites to it and these are the steps I followed ...</p>